Who Actually Fills In Student Evaluations? New Evidence on Non-Response Bias

 The problem: who is not responding?

-De Bruin, Owen and Wu's study is one of the first to use a randomised controlled experiment to test whether practical changes to the evaluation process can reduce this non-response bias.
-Conducted at a selective liberal arts college in the United States, the experiment assigned students to one of three conditions: a traditional end-of-semester evaluation, an alternative prompt asking students to articulate their own criteria for effective teaching, and a delayed solicitation sent at the start of the following semester.
+De Bruin, Owen and Wu's study is one of the first to use a randomised controlled experiment to test whether practical changes to the evaluation process can reduce non-response bias.
+Conducted at a selective liberal arts college in the United States, the experiment assigned students to one of three conditions: a traditional end-of-semester evaluation, an alternative prompt asking students to articulate their own criteria for effective teaching, or a delayed solicitation sent at the start of the following semester.
+That design matters because it focuses on two levers most universities can actually change: wording and timing.
+The paper does not just diagnose the problem.
+It tests realistic ways to improve representativeness before the data feeds into institutional decisions.

 Key findings

 Certain student groups are consistently under-represented.
-Across all study conditions, Pell Grant recipients (a proxy for lower-income students), students with low GPAs, and those later in their college careers were significantly less likely to complete teaching evaluations.
+Across all study conditions, Pell Grant recipients, used in the paper as a proxy for lower-income students, students with low GPAs and those later in their college careers were significantly less likely to complete teaching evaluations.
 They were also less likely to write more than three words in response to qualitative questions.
-This means the voices of some of the students who may have the most to say about their educational experience are the least likely to appear in evaluation data.
+This matters because students facing the greatest barriers may also be the easiest to miss in evaluation data.
+Teams that read response rates alongside participation gaps are in a stronger position to judge how representative the evidence really is.

 Racial disparities are most pronounced in traditional evaluations.
 Black, Hispanic and multi-racial students were less likely than white students to complete evaluations solicited at the standard end-of-semester point.
-This finding is especially significant for institutions using SET data to assess teaching quality: if minority students are disproportionately absent from the data, conclusions about teaching effectiveness are drawn from an incomplete and potentially skewed sample.
+For institutions using SET data to assess teaching quality, that creates a clear risk: teams may draw conclusions from a partial and skewed sample, especially if they treat the dataset as representative by default.
+Spotting that skew early gives institutions a chance to qualify the evidence, adjust follow-up and avoid overclaiming from an incomplete sample.

 "Black, Hispanic, and multi-racial students are less likely than white students to complete traditional evaluations solicited at the end-of-semester."

 An alternative prompt increases qualitative engagement.
-When students were asked to define their own criteria for effective teaching — rather than respond to the standard institutional questionnaire — they were more likely to write more than three words and produced longer responses overall.
-This suggests that the way a question is framed matters: giving students agency over the evaluation criteria encourages richer, more substantive feedback.
+When students were asked to define their own criteria for effective teaching, rather than respond to the standard institutional questionnaire, they were more likely to write more than three words and produced longer responses overall.
+This suggests that question design matters.
+Giving students more agency over the evaluation criteria can encourage richer, more substantive feedback, reinforcing the case for free-text comments in module evaluation.
+For teams redesigning evaluation forms, prompt wording offers a low-cost way to surface fuller feedback and more decision-grade evidence without rebuilding the whole process.

-Delayed solicitation creates a more racially representative sample — but at a cost.
+Delayed solicitation creates a more racially representative sample, but at a cost.
 Sending evaluations at the start of the following semester reduced overall response rates, particularly among graduating students.
-However, this decrease was smaller for Black, Hispanic and multi-racial students than for white students, resulting in a more racially balanced sample.
+However, the decrease was smaller for Black, Hispanic and multi-racial students than for white students, resulting in a more racially balanced sample.
 The authors describe this as a potential tradeoff between overall response rates and the representation of minority student voices.
+The practical lesson is clear: maximising volume and maximising representativeness are not always the same goal.
+Institutions need to decide which risk matters most in a given context and design their process accordingly.

 Practical implications for UK higher education

 Rethink evaluation prompts.
 The finding that an alternative, student-centred prompt increases qualitative engagement is directly actionable.
-Institutions designing module evaluation forms or free-text questions for the NSS could experiment with prompts that invite students to define what matters to them, rather than only responding to pre-set criteria.
-This may be particularly effective in eliciting richer commentary from groups that traditionally under-engage with evaluations.
+Institutions designing module evaluation forms or free-text questions for the NSS could test prompts that invite students to define what matters to them, rather than only respond to pre-set criteria.
+Even a relatively small wording change could produce richer commentary, especially from groups that traditionally under-engage.
+The payoff is stronger qualitative evidence for action planning, without redesigning the whole survey.

 Consider who is missing.
-Student Experience teams and Pro-Vice-Chancellors for Education should routinely audit evaluation response data by demographic group — not just by module or department.
-If certain cohorts are under-represented, the resulting data may be driving decisions that do not reflect the full range of student experience.
-This is especially important when evaluation data feeds into staff review or quality-enhancement processes.
+Student Experience teams and Pro-Vice-Chancellors for Education should routinely audit evaluation response data by demographic group, not just by module or department.
+If certain cohorts are under-represented, teams may be steering decisions with evidence that misses part of the student experience.
+Regular audits give teams a firmer basis for interpreting scores and comments before they feed into staff review, quality enhancement or targeted follow-up.

-Weigh the response-rate-versus-representativeness tradeoff.
+Weigh the response-rate versus representativeness tradeoff.
 The finding that delayed solicitation reduces response rates but improves demographic balance presents a genuine policy tension.
-Institutions may need to decide whether a slightly lower overall response rate is an acceptable price for a more inclusive dataset — or explore hybrid approaches that combine end-of-semester collection with targeted follow-up for under-represented groups.
+Institutions may need to decide whether a slightly lower overall response rate is an acceptable price for a more inclusive dataset, or explore hybrid approaches that combine end-of-semester collection with targeted follow-up for under-represented groups.
+Making that choice explicitly is better than assuming the standard timetable is neutral.
+In many cases, the default process already shapes whose views get counted and whose do not.

 FAQ